NexPlayer/Android-SDK/getting-started.md

 - OpenGL: NEX\_USE\_RENDER\_OPENGL
 - HW Renderer: NEX\_USE\_RENDER\_IOMX

-As of version 6.1, the NexPlayer SDK also offers **NexVideoRenderer**, a video renderer that automatically handles video rendering tasks for an application by choosing the most appropriate renderer based on the device and version of the operating system.
-Use of this renderer greatly simplifies the handling of video rendering tasks and is thus highly recommended.
+NexPlayer SDK also offers **NexVideoRenderer**, a video renderer that automatically handles video rendering tasks for an application by choosing the most appropriate renderer based on the device and version of the operating system.
+Usage of this renderer greatly simplifies the handling of video rendering tasks and it is highly recommended.

 **See Also**

 *Please see NexPlayer.setVideoRendererListener and NexVideoRenderer for more information.*

 > **Warning** In the event that an application will continue to handle video rendering tasks as in previous SDKs, please note that this is possible.
 The application must still however implement and set the new **IVideoRendererListener** that replaces the deprecated video renderer related methods in NexPlayer.IListener, but the previous listener methods can be reused.
 To do this:

 > 1. Declare that the class implementing NexPlayer.IListener also implements NexPlayer.IVideoRendererListener.

->2.
-Call **setVideoRendererListener** in addition to calling NexPlayer.setListener.
+> 2. Call **setVideoRendererListener** in addition to calling NexPlayer.setListener.

 If the video surface is destroyed suddenly while NexPlayer is playing content, and it uses **NEX\_USE\_RENDER\_IOMX**, NexPlayer will call PAUSE or STOP immediately to prevent any collisions or crashes with the H/W Decoder.
 Through this process, UI will receive onAsyncCmdComplete:NEXPLAYER\_ASYNC\_CMD\_PAUSE.

 ### OpenGL Renderer

 This version of the NexPlayer engine supports OpenGL ES 2.0 rendering.
-This renderer may be used on devices running Froyo and later and is the default renderer for Honeycomb and Ice Cream Sandwich (ICS).
-This is also the **ONLY** renderer supported for Jelly Bean when the software codec must be used by a device.
-However *there are certain Froyo devices that do NOT support the OpenGL Renderer*.
-In these cases, it is necessary to check which renderer is in use when **NexPlayer.open** is called by also calling **GetRenderMode**.

-If this is not implemented by the application, another renderer must be specifically requested when calling NexPlayer’s **init** method.

 > **Warning** When testing an application, please note that the OpenGL renderer does not work in the Android emulator provided with the Android SDK.
-If an application is to be tested in the emulator, it will be necessary to use one of the other renderers available.
 Testing content using the OpenGL renderer must happen on an actual device, not through the emulator.*

-> **Note** While the Android renderer may be the default renderer for Gingerbread, there are instances where another renderer may provide better performance on certain devices.
-In particular, while the Kindle Fire runs on Gingerbread, the OpenGL renderer is recommended because it provides better performance.
-See init for more details.

 To use the OpenGL renderer, the application must create an instance of the GLRenderer class (supplied as part of the NexPlayer SDK).
 GLRenderer is a GLSurfaceView subclass, and the video frame will be displayed within it.